robertmarsal/RbComment/README.md

 will make your comments box look awesome.

 #### Configuration
-The configuration of the module can be found in `config/module.config.php`.
+The default configuration of the module can be found in the file `config/module.config.php`.
+To override the defaults, add your values under the `rb_comment` key in the `config/autoload/global.php` file of your application, using the same structure as in the defaults.

 Currently the configurable parameters are:

 ##### default_visibility
 This parameter controls the visibility of the newly published comments.
 If set to 1 all new published comments will be visible.
 If 0 they will not be shown.
 This is useful for moderation.

+##### strings
+This array contains the translations for the strings used in the comments box.
+To change or translate to another language override these values with your own.